AidarKarimov315/Ecommerce-MERN/README.md

-# miFarm Ecommerce MERN
+# Ecommerce-MERN

-mifarm is a web-based ecommerce platform that utilizes the MERN stack.
+This is a web-based ecommerce platform that utilizes the MERN stack.
 It is dedicated to the sale of fresh vegetables and agricultural products.

-Technologies: TypeScript, Node.js, Express, MongoDB, RESTful API, ReactJS, React-Router, Tailwind, Redux, Redux Thunk
+Main Stack: MERN

-## Features 🔥
+## Features

 - Login
 - Signup